k2view-academy/K2View-Academy/articles/39_fabric_catalog/08a_filter_catalog.md

 The PII and Classification properties are defined as filterable by default.
 Their value can be set is to either 'property exists' value or any other existing value, selected from a drop-down list.

-The value of Classification can be set to a custom value, that doesn't exist in a drop-down list.
+The value of Classification can be set to a custom value, which doesn't exist in a drop-down list.

 <img src="images/catalog_filter.png"  />